 And it’s usually not at the same time when you’re building a program, because either one can take six plus months to get off the ground and really make it produce.

 At Allbound, we’ve traditionally been an inbound-focused organization.
-Knowing our ideal customer profile has made the outbound component so much more productive and efficient as opposed to a spray-and-pray approach when you’re doing your outbound prospecting.
+Knowing our ideal customer profile has made the outbound component so much more productive and efficient as opposed to a generalized approach when you’re doing your outbound prospecting.

 There’s a marketing lie that you see out there, which is something along the lines of “It’s usually done by content marketing.”
 People are different.
 You know, 80% of the buyer’s journey is already completed by the time that you talk to someone.
 There’s some version of that, that you understand the buyer’s journey is completed by the time that [they contact you] And that’s true for inbound leads, all right, and yes.
 But what they don’t say is, if you’re doing outbound prospecting, most of the time you’re catching people before they’re doing that research, they may not even have a project.
 So it’s more often a chance for you to establish a vision and show them, “Hey, there’s a better way to do business,” and so you’re catching them early, which, again, it’s not a better or worse, it’s just different.
 So it’s like, if you love vanilla ice cream, which is your inbound, then maybe you love chocolate ice cream, which is your outbound, and they’re complementary.
 They’re great.
 But you have to really be able to discern the differences between the two.
 This is where a lot of companies go wrong.
 Inbound leads, there are different metrics, different sales cycle speeds, different deal size averages, different steps.
 Outbound should be bigger deal size, that take longer to close.